antonimodev/task-management-system/docs/DECISIONS.md

 - **Solution**: To address this, I focused on carefully reading official documentation, breaking each step into smaller parts, and testing endpoints directly to confirm understanding.
 I also ensured migrations were properly created and versioned to keep the project reproducible with docker-compose up.
 While the process has been frustrating at times, I’m applying everything I know, making steady progress, and gaining confidence.

+# DAY 3: Task Management API & Assignment Logic

+### ✅ Entrypoint Script & Type Hints
+- **Entrypoint.sh Update**: Updated `entrypoint.sh` and `.env` to automatically create a Django superuser inside the Docker container, making environment setup and Django admin access much easier.

+- **Type Hints Addition**: Added type hints throughout the codebase to improve readability and maintainability for all contributors (good practices).

+### ✅ Task API Implementation
+- **Task & Tag Models**: Implemented core `Task` and `Tag` models in `apps/tasks/models.py`, following requirements.

+- **Task List API**: Added `TaskListView` using DRF's `ListCreateAPIView` to support listing and creation of tasks.

+- **Pagination, Searching, Filtering**: Integrated DRF pagination, search, and django-filter.

+- **Default Tags**: Automated creation of default tags via data migration for immediate usability and easier testing.

+### ✅ Task Detail & Assignment
+- **Task Detail Endpoints**: Added `TaskDetailView` with `RetrieveUpdateDestroyAPIView` to support `GET`, `PUT`, `PATCH`, and `DELETE` for `/api/tasks/{id}/`.

+- **TaskAssignment Model**: Introduced `TaskAssignment` as a through model for `assigned_to` in `Task`, enabling tracking of who assigned a task, to whom, and when, it was required by subject.

+- **Assignment Endpoint (WIP)**: Started development of `/api/tasks/{id}/assign/` endpoint to manage task assignments via API, endpoints still in development.

+## Key Technical Decisions

+### Automate superuser creation
+- **Script updated**: Entrypoint.sh and .env have been updated to automatically create a Django superuser inside the Docker container.
+This makes it much easier to set up the environment and access the Django admin panel.

+### API Design
+- **RESTful Endpoints**: Followed REST conventions for task detail and assignment endpoints.

+- **User permissions related to tasks**: Implemented custom permissions to ensure that only authorized users can assign, create, or view tasks.

+### Data Integrity & Usability
+- **Default Data**: Automated creation of default tags for immediate usability, especially for testing purposes.

+---

+## Time Allocation Breakdown

+### DAY 3 (Task API & Assignment) - ~7 hours
+- Update entrypoint.sh script: ~30 minutes
+- Task model and API endpoints: 2 hours
+- Assignment logic and through model: 1.5 hours
+- Filtering, searching, and pagination: 1 hour
+- Migrations and default data: ~30 minutes
+- Documentation and review: ~30 minutes
+- Debugging and learning: 1.5 hours

+---

+## Technical Challenges Faced

+### ForeignKey understanding
+- **Challenge**: ForeignKey seemed a bit tricky because it is different from a primary key and I had never worked with it before.

+- **Solution**: I spent time researching to understand how ForeignKey works in Django.
+In short, a ForeignKey creates a relationship between two models by storing the primary key of one model in another.
+This allows, for example, a user to be assigned to different tasks.

+### DRF Learning Curve
+- **Challenge**: Even on my third day working on this project, I still find it challenging, less than before as I continue to internalize the real structure of Django project based on the MVT or MVC architecture.
+I'm working to fully understand how models/views/templates and serializers interact, as well as how to use DRF features like generics to quickly build and test API endpoints.

+- **Solution**: I'm continuing to research and watch tutorial videos to gradually deepen my understanding.
+Practice makes perfect.

+### Tags Initialization
+- **Challenge**: When I tried to create tasks, I encountered errors because tags could not be assigned if they did not already exist.
+I considered two options: either create some default tags for testing and leave further improvements for later, or implement functionality to allow users to create their own tags on the fly.
+The second option would have required significantly more time.

+- **Solution**: To prioritize my time, I chose the first option and used a data migration to automatically create default tags for testing and initial use.